LokimuKH19/Pump_Blade_Optimization_PINN_Framework/BladeOptimizerLFR/Readme.md

 ## 🖊 Update Records
 ### Sept.12, 2025
-- Make sure the model could be generated in a watertight, closed volumn and can be directly import to the CAD/3D modeling softwares.
+- Ensured that generated models are watertight, closed volumes and can be directly imported into CAD / 3D modeling software.
-- All parameters could be transfered by a json file to describe a pump design.
-You don't have to use the stl/vtk file directly to save spaces.
+- All geometric and design parameters can be transferred via a JSON file to fully describe a pump design.
+Direct usage of STL/VTK files is optional and not required, reducing storage overhead.

 ### Sept.14, 2025
 - 1. Updates to `assembly.py`: